Yusuf-Juzar-Soni/CMPE-273-Splitwise-V1/README.md

 ## What it does
 We have simulated various features present in the original web application like
-•	A new user would be able to sign up and will be redirected to his dashboard which shows a summary of his transactions (How much he owes, how much he is owed etc.)
+* A new user would be able to sign up and will be redirected to his dashboard which shows a summary of his transactions (How much he owes, how much he is owed etc.)
-•	Existing users can log in and would be redirected to their respective dashboards.
+* Existing users can log in and would be redirected to their respective dashboards.
-•	Form based validations have been implemented to check proper inputs
+*	Form based validations have been implemented to check proper inputs
-•	The user can see a list of groups he is part of, he can also search within that list of groups if he wishes.
+*	The user can see a list of groups he is part of, he can also search within that list of groups if he wishes.
-•	The left navbar also contains links to the recent activity page where the user can view a history of who has added bills into the group.
+*	The left navbar also contains links to the recent activity page where the user can view a history of who has added bills into the group.
-•	The same navbar also contains a link to the invite list page which displays a list of groups the user has been invited to.
-The user can accept the invitation, only   after accepting the invitation will the group be visible in the users group list.
+*	The same navbar also contains a link to the invite list page which displays a list of groups the user has been invited to.
+The user can accept the invitation, only  * After accepting the invitation will the group be visible in the users group list.
-•	The members list also changes based on the invite status.
+*	The members list also changes based on the invite status.
-•	 A member can create a group by selecting all the users registered in the app.
+*	A member can create a group by selecting all the users registered in the app.
-•	A member can settle up the amount he is owed and the amount he owes.
+*	A member can settle up the amount he is owed and the amount he owes.
-•	A basic profile page is visible that gets the data from the database and displays the data stored in the backend.
+*	A basic profile page is visible that gets the data from the database and displays the data stored in the backend.

 ## How it was built
-•	React JS was used for frontend coding.
+*	React JS was used for frontend coding.
-•	Node was used as to implement the API layer etc.
+*	Node was used as to implement the API layer etc.
-•	My SQL was used to implement the databases.
+*	My SQL was used to implement the databases.
-•	Used React Testing Library to write frontend tests and Mocha to write backend tests to see if system functions as expected.
+*	Used React Testing Library to write frontend tests and Mocha to write backend tests to see if system functions as expected.
-•	Deployed the application on AWS EC2 instances to leverage easy scalability the cloud platform has to offer.
+*	Deployed the application on AWS EC2 instances to leverage easy scalability the cloud platform has to offer.

 ## Features
 <p align="center">